Michigan Highways: Since 1997.

 1959 (Nov 6) – A trio of changes come to the route of M-72:

-• A 1.6-mile segment of new state trunkline route is determined running from the present-day intersection of M-72 & Grosse Pointe Rd in west-central Alcona Co due westerly to the newly-completed segment of M-65 southeast of Curran.
+• A 1.6-mile segment of new state trunkline route is established running from the present-day intersection of M-72 & Grosse Pointe Rd in west-central Alcona Co due westerly to the newly-completed segment of M-65 southeast of Curran.
 M-72 then runs northerly with M-65 to the previous route of M-72 along Grosse Pointe Rd 2.3 miles north of the new M-65 & M-72 jct.
 The former route of M-72 along Grosse Pointe Rd is turned back to county control.

 • A 1.4-mile segment of new state trunkline route is officially assumed into the system bypassing the former hamlet of Hardy on the Alcona/Oscoda Co line between Curran and Fairview.
 The new alignment consists of gentler curves than the former 1.5-mile one.
 The portion of the former M-72 from McCollum Lake Rd easterly (on the north side of the new alignment) is obliterated as a public roadway, while the portion west of McCollum Lake Rd (south of the new alignment) is turned back to county control as Old M-72.

-• A 5.2-mile segment of new state trunkline route is determined along the present alignment of M-72 from Hack Rd, six miles east of Fairview in eastern Oscoda Co, westerly toward Fairview to Weaver Rd.
-The former officially-determined route from Hack Rd westerly 3 miles to Rogers Rd (across Waterhole Hill) was never constructed and is cancelled as a trunkline routing, while the next two miles to the west along Oaks Rd from Rogers Rd to Weaver Rd and for ½ mile along Weaver from Oaks to M-72/Miller Rd is turned back to county control.
+• A 5.2-mile segment of new state trunkline route is established along the present alignment of M-72 from Hack Rd, six miles east of Fairview in eastern Oscoda Co, westerly toward Fairview to Weaver Rd.
+The former officially-established route from Hack Rd westerly 3 miles to Rogers Rd (across Waterhole Hill) was never constructed and is cancelled as a trunkline routing, while the next two miles to the west along Oaks Rd from Rogers Rd to Weaver Rd and for ½ mile along Weaver from Oaks to M-72/Miller Rd is turned back to county control.
 The entire stretch of highway from M-33 at Fairview to M-65 north of Curran is also paved in the process.

 1961 (Jan 3) – The 3.6-mile portion of M-72 in Oscoda Co from the Lost Creek bridge, approximately 5 miles west of Mio, to CR-489/Deter Rd & CR-490 in Luzerne is cancelled as a state trunkline highway route, replaced by a new 3.4-mile routing along its present alignment (Cripps Rd).
 A portion of the new highway alignment—between approximately Lenroy Valley and Gorton Rds—lies atop the original alignment, while the remainder is new construction.
 The two remaining segments of the former route along CR-489/Park Rd, Lenroy Valley Rd and Gorton Rd are turned back to county control.
 This project also paves the last several miles of gravel-surfaced M-72 between Luzerne and Mio.